 Ships at sea.

-A laser beam like a giant probe penetrates into the depths of the ocean.
+A laser beam, like a giant probe, penetrates the depths of the ocean.

 Sonar readings.

-The state of the environment is determined directly on the ship.
+The state of the environment is determined directly on the vessel.

-Scientists are trying to get energy without polluting the environment.
+Scientists are trying to obtain energy without polluting the environment.

-Scientific equipment for producing plasma, a source of colossal energy.
+Scientific equipment for obtaining plasma, a source of colossal energy.

 Photo by S.I.
 Vavilov.